 If you’ve broken down on the side of the road, a breakdown van would come and fix your vehicle, or tow you to a local garage.
 This is usually the most basic level of cover.

 There may be limits to this level of cover.
 For example, if you break down within a certain distance from your home address, you may not be covered for roadside or breakdown assistance.

 Home cover, or home start, will include roadside assistance, but will also cover you if you can’t get your vehicle started at, or close, to home.

 If you have national recovery, you’ll get roadside assistance and, if your vehicle can’t be fixed, it’ll be towed to your destination, or a garage close to your destination.

 European recovery will cover you for travel across the EU.
 Before you travel, you’ll need to ask your insurer for a green card as proof that you have vehicle insurance when driving abroad.

 You may also need to choose between personal cover, or cover for a specific vehicle.

-If you regularly drive different vehicles, personal cover may be more suited to your needs, as it would cover you for whatever vehicle you’re in.
+If you regularly drive different vehicles, personal cover may be more suited to your needs, as it would cover you for whatever vehicle you’re in – even as a passenger.
 If you’re only likely to drive your own car, specific vehicle cover may be more appropriate.